MT2Analysis/MT2AnalysisRun2/README.md

 ```
 python combineCards_scan.py <path> <model>
 ```
+Note that often a non-negligible fraction of these jobs fails.
+Check for signficant fraction of data-cards with size 0.
+You can then relaunch the combination, use exactly the same command - it will remove empty combined data-cards and relaunch only the jobs that failed previously.

 #### limit calculation
 From the same directory, sumbit limit calculation to the batch.
 The limits will be copied in a ```limits``` subdir from the original SE path